Timbertighe/Net-API/README.md

     The master password is stored in the 'api_master_pw' environment variable.
     Passwords should be encrypted to secrets before they are added to the device database.

+## Plugins
+    Plugins are used to connect to specific end devices and services.
+At least one plugin is needed to make the API useful These run as RPC servers, and receive requests from the API app, which is the RPC client Plugins are available in separate repos.
+    More information is available in the Wiki